quintusdias/glymur/docs/source/introduction.rst

 ----------------------------------------

-**Glymur** is an interface to the OpenJPEG library which allows one to read and write JPEG 2000 files from within Python.
+**Glymur** is an interface to the OpenJPEG library which allows one to read and write JPEG 2000 files from Python.
 Glymur supports both reading and writing of JPEG 2000 images, but writing JPEG 2000 images is currently limited to images that can fit in memory